When you’re looking for work, you’re marketing a product to potential employers—and that product is you.

 Present your product effectively

-Whether you’re meeting an employer in person or presenting yourself on paper or online, you probably have only a few minutes to make a positive impression.
+You may meet an employer in person or presenting yourself on paper or online.
+In each case, you probably have only a few minutes to make a positive impression.
 Present yourself effectively:

 - Do your research.
 Find out everything you can about the employer, the position and the industry.